eg424/DDPG/README.md

-# Deep Deterministic Policy Gradient (DDPG) for Healthcare
+# Deep Deterministic Policy Gradient for Healthcare

-This repository contains an implementation of the Deep Deterministic Policy Gradient (DDPG) algorithm, showcasing its potential applications in healthcare.
-The DDPG is a reinforcement learning algorithm suitable for continuous action spaces, and in this example, it's used to optimize decision-making tasks in healthcare.
+This repository contains an implementation of the DDPG algorithm applied to the "Pendulum-v1" environment from the Gymnasium library.
+DDPG is an actor-critic, model-free, off-policy algorithm used for reinforcement learning tasks, particularly advantageous in those involving continuous action spaces.

 ## Requirements